 The nine-room, 1,700 square foot Victorian L.B.
-Brown house is now listed on the National Register of Historic Places.
+Brown House is now listed on the National Register of Historic Places.
 It is a museum and architectural masterpiece honoring one man’s triumph over adversity, and contributions to community growth in Central Florida.
 It is possibly the only remaining house in Central Florida built and owned by a former slave.

 Visitors are welcome to admire the architecture of the L.B.
-Brown House and peek through the windows, but it’s definitely worth scheduling a tour so you can get a closer look and enjoy the insider knowledge from an experienced docent.
+Brown House Museum and peek through the windows, but it’s definitely worth scheduling a tour so you can get a closer look and enjoy the insider knowledge from an experienced docent.